 This does not include phenomena like

-aurora, where the excitation stems (directly or indirectly) from the collision by particles precipitating along geomagnetic field lines at high latitudes,
+aurora, where the excitation stems (directly or indirectly) from the collision by charged particles precipitating along geomagnetic field lines at high latitudes,

 sunlight scattered by atmospheric neutral gas (the Rayleigh scattering which makes the sky look blue), or